Visiting a Few of the Sacred Sites of Ireland on a Spiritual Quest

 Sligo

-With our tours, we not only incorporate sightseeing but we feel it is important to mingle with the locals, so our next stop was perhaps the best part of our Ireland tour.
-We fostered a connection with an Irish Folklorist who calls himself the Woodland Bard.
-He made our visit to Sligo perfect, We had an Irish meal with him and after dinner, some of us were brought to tears by the sound of Claire Roche singing while she played the harp.
+We shared an Irish meal with him and Claire, after dinner, some of us were brought to tears by the sound of Claire Roche singing while she played the harp.
 We experienced several tours with John.
 One day we went on a forest walk near a lake that was full of graceful swans and sat down to do some poetry in the woods.
 Another day, Claire met us at the grave of WB Yeats and brought her harp to sing and play a melody in his memory, while a crowd gathered.

 John also took us to see an ancient Sheila Na Gig, a carving of a woman and her opened vulva.
 They used to carve these explicit pictures into the stone at places of worship and no one seems to know why.
 For me, it is rather obvious when you look at the spiritual context of a portal or doorway.
 The female body is the portal from the spirit world to the physical world of matter.
 Perhaps Sheila was considered a blessing, similar to putting a horseshoe over a doorway in certain cultures.
 She may have represented protection and good luck, but more importantly, for those who carved her there, she served as a symbolic reminder that the Church doorway was the portal back to the spirit world.

-Caves of Keash
+Caves of Kesh

-One of the highlights while we were with our local guide John, was he took us to a holy well and my favorite experience was when we went to the caves of Keash (the keys) where I had a vision before arriving that there used to be an old hag's face carved into the top of one of the caves.
+One of the highlights while we were with our local guide John, was he took us to a holy well and my favorite experience was when we went to the caves of Kesh (the keys) where I had a vision before arriving that there used to be an old hag's face carved into the top of one of the caves.
 The first cave drew me in and I asked the Hag for her permission for our group to explore the caves and gave thanks.
 Inside that cave was a large boulder that you could sit or lie down on.
-I picked up intuitively that some ancient, more adventurous, young lovers would meet there for a rendevous.
+I picked up intuitively that some ancient, more adventurous, young lovers would meet there for a rendezvous.

 This cave steeped in legend ended up offering a few of us a magical experience, and not everyone in the group felt comfortable walking on a steep ledge.
 It was raining that day which made it slippery, so only three of us made it to the last cave.
 For the three of us, we got to experience what felt like a feminine deity or Goddess inside.
 Before we walked into the cave, I looked down and captured an image of what looked like three peas in a pod.
 As we walked in, each one of us gasped in astonishment at the same time.
 As someone sensitive to energy, it felt like we were graced with the presence of the spirit of an Irish deity, and there before our eyes was part of the cave that resembled a woman's feminine part with water spewing out.
 Energetically speaking, it seemed like a fitting moment for a goddess tour.